Gabriel's Revelation

 Gabriel's Revelation, also called Hazon Gabriel (the Vision of Gabriel) or the Jeselsohn Stone, is a stone tablet with 87 lines of Hebrew text written in ink, containing a collection of short prophecies written in the first person.
-It is dated to the late 1st century BCE or early 1st century CE and is important for understanding Jewish messianic expectations in the Second Temple period.
+It is dated to the late 1st century BC or early 1st century AD and is important for understanding Jewish messianic expectations in the Second Temple period.

 Description

 Gabriel's Revelation is a gray micritic limestone tablet with 87 lines of Hebrew text written in ink.
 It measures 37 centimeters (width) by 93 or 96 centimeters (height).
 While the front of the stone is polished, the back is rough, suggesting it was mounted in a wall.

 The writing is a collection of short prophecies written in the first person by someone identifying as Gabriel to someone else in the second person singular.